Skills Development Secure Linear API Integration Best Practices

 !.env.example

-# .env.example (commit this for documentation)
+# .env.example (commit for documentation)

 LINEAR_API_KEY=lin_api_your_key_here